 3. What do you know about the company?

 Any candidate can read about an organization at their website, research about the company and gain the basic knowledge.
-This does not really mean that they are driven towards the goal you want to achieve.
+This does not really mean that they are driven towards the goal that you want to achieve.

 4. Tell us how you will tackle a challenge or a conflict at work?